 It’s Kikkoman Japan, so they have different standards (higher Japanese standards for the domestic market).

-It’s not like the US where Kikkoman is competing again Tapatio, Sriracha, and Tabasco, in Japan it is all Japanese condiments so they have to bring their A-game.
+It’s not like the US where Kikkoman is competing again Tapatio (from Los Angeles), Sriracha (based in Los Angeles), and Tabasco (Louisiana), in Japan it is all Japanese condiments so they have to bring their A-game.

 Marukan Ponzu (Sudachi)